otifsolutions/laravel-airtime/README.md

 }
 ```

-You can even schedule it to run on a specific date and time.
-More more info, visit
+You can even schedule this command to run on a specific date and time.
+For more info, visit
 :link: [Scheduling Artisan Commands](https://laravel.com/docs/master/scheduling#scheduling-artisan-commands)